PTV Sports: History

 Since becoming a PTV division in the 1970s, PTV Sports has faced multiple disputes over broadcast rights.

 In 2003, a dispute occurred when the Pakistan Cricket Board (PCB) awarded the broadcasting rights for a Pakistan-New Zealand series to Geo TV via a competitive bidding process.
 PTV Sports challenged the process's fairness, leading to intervention by the Pakistan Electronic Media Regulatory Authority (PEMRA) which resulted in Geo TV being denied uplink permissions, and the first One Day International (ODI) in Lahore was not televised.
 This was the first incident since 2007 that an international cricket match of Pakistan national cricket team was not broadcast in Pakistan.
 The conflict was resolved when the President of Pakistan, also serving as PCB's patron-in-chief, facilitated a joint broadcast agreement for the subsequent matches.

 PTV Sports has also faced challenges securing broadcast rights for cricket events due to financial constraints or limited commercial interest.
 Notably, PTV Sports did not broadcast the 2007 ICC World Twenty20, the 2009 Pakistan-Australia Test series, and the 2013 cricket series against Sri Lanka and South Africa, all hosted in the United Arab Emirates.
 The Senate Committee on Information and Broadcasting criticized these omissions.
 To address public access issues, the PCB now requires successful broadcasting rights bidders to share the feed with PTV at a set price.

-On January 11, 2012, PTV Sports was licensed as a stand-alone satellite-based 24-hour sports channel.
+On 11 January 2012, PTV Sports was licensed as a stand-alone satellite-based 24-hour sports channel.

 Broadcast rights

-Asian Cricket Council tournaments (2025-2027)
+Asian Cricket Council tournaments (2025 to 2027)

-PTV Sports acquired domestic television rights for all ACC events from 2025 to 2027, including the Men’s Asia Cup (2025, 2027), Women’s Asia Cup (2026), and the U19 & Emerging Asia Cup.
+PTV Sports acquired domestic television rights for all ACC events from 2025 to 2027, including the Men's Asia Cup (2025, 2027), Women's Asia Cup (2026), and the U19 & Emerging Asia Cup.

-ICC events 2024-2025
+ICC events 2024 to 2025

-PTV, in partnership with Tower Sports, holds non-exclusive broadcast rights in Pakistan for multiple ICC global events, including the Men’s T20 World Cup 2024, Women’s T20 World Cup 2024, U19 Women’s T20 World Cup 2025, Champions Trophy 2025, 2025 ICC World Test Championship Final, and the Women’s Cricket World Cup 2025.
+PTV, in partnership with Tower Sports, holds non-exclusive broadcast rights in Pakistan for multiple ICC global events, including the Men's T20 World Cup 2024, Women's T20 World Cup 2024, U19 Women's T20 World Cup 2025, Champions Trophy 2025, 2025 ICC World Test Championship Final, and the Women's Cricket World Cup 2025.

+ICC events 2025 to 2027

+PTV Sports has secured the broadcasting rights for all upcoming ICC events in Pakistan until the end of the 2027 cycle.
+The tournaments include Men's T20 World Cup 2026, ICC World Test Championship Final 2027, Men's Cricket World Cup 2027, Women's T20 World Cup 2026, & T20 Champions Trophy 2027.